-One of the best things about smoothies is that they maintain all of the fibre from the foods, which helps to keep your digestive system healthy and even your tummy may look flatter too.
+One of the best things about smoothies compared to fruit juices, is that they maintain more of their natural fibre.
 Fibre aids in keeping you feeling full and less likely to reach for sugary snacks.

 Blenders are so widely available and simple to rinse out once the smoothie is made, although I often make them in bigger batches to freeze and then defrost overnight, so I can grab it and go in the morning if I’m working or travelling.
 I have a Vitamix, which I use more for making soups, dips and dressings, but I absolutely love my NutriBullet for quick, fuss-free smoothies.

-Drinking a smoothie in the morning fills every cell in your body with vitamins, minerals and wrinkle-fighting antioxidants, and because the food has been already blended, it requires very little digestive energy from you.
+Drinking a smoothie in the morning helps to fill every cell in your body with vitamins, minerals and protective antioxidants, and because the food has been already blended, it requires very little digestive energy from you.
 That’s a win!
 I can tend to feel a little sluggish if I have a big heavy breakfast, which makes a smoothie a great option for me.

 Berries are an incredible fruit for health and beauty.
 They’re not only rich in the vitamin C that’s essential for building the collagen that helps keep your skin plump, they’re also a low-sugar fruit that’s seriously rich in the antioxidants that help to fight signs of premature ageing, like fine lines.
 Antioxidants are crucial for neutralising the free radicals that cause this cellular damage.